Saxon (band): Battle for band name and Lionheart (2003–2006)

-In 1999, former members Graham Oliver and Steven Dawson registered 'Saxon' as a trade mark.
+In 1999, former members Graham Oliver and Steven Dawson registered 'Saxon' as a trademark.
 They then maintained that they had exclusive rights to the name and tried to prevent Biff Byford and Saxon's promoters and merchandisers from using the name.
-Byford applied to the Trade Mark Registry to have the trade mark declared invalid.
-He applied on the basis that the registration had been obtained in bad faith and that he was entitled to prevent use of the trade mark by bringing an action for 'passing off', that is an action to stop others misrepresenting themselves as Saxon.
+Byford applied to the Trade Mark Registry to have the trademark declared invalid.
+He applied on the basis that the registration had been obtained in bad faith and that he was entitled to prevent use of the trademark by bringing an action for 'passing off', that is an action to stop others misrepresenting themselves as Saxon.
 In 2003, the High Court declared that it was Byford and the current members of the band who owned the name, and were therefore in a position to prevent Oliver and Dawson passing themselves off as Saxon.
 After this Oliver and Dawson renamed their band Oliver/Dawson Saxon.

 Fritz Randow left the band in 2004.
 His replacement was former Stratovarius member Jörg Michael.
 2004 also saw the release of Lionheart their 16th studio album.
 The album title was inspired from Richard Lionheart, King of England.
 "Beyond the Grave" was released as a single and a music video.
-The album received positive reviews and the title track remains a fan favorite.
+The album received positive reviews and the title track remains a fan favourite.
 Nigel Glockler rejoined the band in 2005.
-In 2006, the band released the live album, The Eagle Has Landed – part 3.
+In 2006, the band released the live album, The Eagle Has Landed – Part III.
 The band were due to play that year's Dubai Desert Rock Festival and perform alongside Megadeth.
 Just before the band were due to play Dubai's Department of Tourism and Commerce Marketing had withdrawn the band's permission to play the festival.
-It was rumored that the historical lyrics in Crusader were the reason for this.
+It was rumoured that the historical lyrics in Crusader were the reason for this.